Pseudonyms include Dave Barnes, Harrison Hunt, Cedric Titus

 Sales, unfortunately, didn’t exactly set the world on fire, and the third in the series, Oh, Murderer Mine, was published only in paperback.
 A fourth novel, Murder Picks the Jury, a standalone co-written with Black Mask pal W. T. Ballard and published under the pen name of Harrison Hunt, didn’t sell particularly well either.

-Unfortunately, within a few years he was dead.
+Unfortunately, by July 1949 he was dead.
 That same July, Davis drove to Cape Cod.
-Rumours abound about the cause of his suicide, many attributing it to his discovery that he had cancer or the recent stillborn death of his and his wife Nancy's son, and others to a severe case of writer's block, or simply poor sales (in the last year of his life, he only sold two stories).
-But whatever the reason, one morning in July 28th, Davis himself, took a garden hose, hooked it up to his car's exhaust and ran the hose into a room of the house where he was staying.
+Rumours abound about the cause of his suicide, many attributing it to his discovery that he had cancer or the recent stillborn death of his and his wife Nancy’s son, and others to a severe case of writer’s block, the death of his literary agent or simply poor sales (in the last year of his life, he only sold two stories).
+But whatever the reason, on the morning in July 28, Davis took a garden hose, hooked it up to his car’s exhaust and ran it into the bathroom of the house where he was staying.
 He died from carbon monoxide poisoning.
 He was 40 years old.
+He was cremated in Boston and his ashes were sent to Los Angeles.

-So he remains in a strange place in the ranks of the creators of P.I. fiction, caught in the no-man's-land between the fact that only small bits and pieces of his output are available (he only wrote five novels, and only a handful of his short stories have ever been reprinted) and the fact that he has been, in the words of Pulp Mystery Adventure, "praised to the skies by critics of pulp magazines."
+Norbert Davis remains in a strange place in the ranks of the creators of P.I. fiction, caught in the no-man’s-land between the fact that only small bits and pieces of his output are available (he only wrote five novels, and until recently, only a handful of his short stories have ever been reprinted) and the fact that he has been, in the words of Pulp Mystery Adventure, “praised to the skies by critics of pulp magazines.”
 Certainly, anyone who has been fortunate enough to stumble across his work has come away more than satisfied.

 If you’re lucky enough to come across a story by Davis somewhere, read it.
 And spread the word.